 One of the more unique features of the Bissell Bolt Pet is the two-way folding handle.
 This allows the vacuum to squeeze under extremely hard-to-reach areas. or tight spaces.
 This feature is similar to the flex of the Shark IonFlex DuoClean, but at a fraction of the price.

-- Comes in well under $200, making this a nice find for the budget-conscious consumer
+- Nice find for the budget-conscious consumer

 - 2-in-1 design for added versatility